 |

-Project: Authors in Your NeighbourhoodApplicant: Sylvia McNicollAuthors in Your Neighbourhood encourages children to have fun interactions with local writers and illustrators to foster a love of reading and writing.
-This year, Authors in Your Neighbourhood has expanded to include four local authors: Lana Button, Jennifer Maruno, Sylvia McNicoll, Anitha Rao-Robinson and illustrator Jennifer Faria.
-They will each demonstrate and teach their craft in six two-hour workshops.
-Children will have the chance to learn about writing dialogue, describing characters and settings, structuring plots, and learning drawing fundamentals.
-Workshops will be hosted by the Burlington Public Library and reach over 250 children.
-This year Authors in Your Neighbourhood will also include parents and guardians in a dedicated family literacy workshop.
+Project: Authors in Your NeighbourhoodApplicant: Sylvia McNicollAuthors in Your Neighbourhood encourages children to have fun!
+Interactions with local writers and illustrators help foster a love of reading and writing.
+This year, Authors in Your Neighbourhood has expanded to include five locally renowned writers and illustrators: Lana Button, Jennifer Faria, Jennifer Maruno, Sylvia McNicoll and Anitha Rao-Robinson.
+Through a series of seven workshops, they will each demonstrate and teach their craft.
+Children will have the chance to learn to write dialogue, describe characters and settings, structure plot and draw.
+Workshops will take place at the Burlington Public Library for over 250 children.
+Authors in Your Neighbourhood is also part of Burlington Public Library’s Literary Festival and I Read Canadian Day.
+The project was selected as it supports Burlington authors and illustrators and helps them foster the next generation of local talent.

-Project: Burlington Latin FestivalApplicant: Latin Legacy AssociationThe Burlington Latin Festival is a cultural celebration that brings together a diverse range of artists, activities and vendors to promote the creativity, innovation and cultural exchange of the Burlington Latin community.
-The festival will showcase various forms of artistic expression including music, dance, Latin wellness classes, workshops and a parade.
-The festival will take place in Central Park on Aug.
-24, 2024 and will feature a musical lineup of salsa, reggaeton, merengue, bachata, cúmbia, mariachi, jazz and samba.
-The dance program will present contemporary dance, traditional folk dances from Latin America and a parade.
-The festival is free and will include art workshops highlighting the different art and crafts of Latin American culture.
+Project: Burlington Latin FestivalApplicant: Latin Legacy AssociationThe Burlington Latin Festival is a cultural celebration that brings together a diverse range of artists, activities and vendors.
+Its goal is to promote the creativity, innovation and cultural exchange of the Burlington Latin community.
+The festival will showcase a variety of artforms including music, dance, Latin wellness classes and workshops, a parade and concerts.
+The Burlington Latin Festival will take place in Central Park on Aug.
+23 and 24 and will feature a musical lineup that includes the rhythms of Salsa, Reggaeton, Merengue, Bachata, Cúmbia, Mariachi, Jazz and Samba.
+The dance program will feature contemporary dance, traditional folk dances from Latin America and a parade.
+The festival is free and includes workshops highlighting the various arts and crafts of Latin American culture.
+The project was selected for its cultural diversity that offers the community the chance to be a part of the Burlington Latin experience.

-Project: Halton Freedom Celebration FestivalApplicant: Halton Black History Awareness SocietyThe Halton Black History Awareness Society (HBHAS) is dedicated to implementing cultural education into the public mindset towards appreciating the values of equity and inclusivity.
+Project: Halton Freedom Celebration FestivalApplicant: Halton Black History Awareness SocietyThe Halton Black History Awareness Society (HBHAS) celebrates Canada’s diverse community, roots and culture through education, enhancement and entertainment.
 HBHAS develops programs to erode racism, prejudice and stereotyping, while increasing knowledge of Canadian history and its cultural landscape.
-The free, one-day Halton Freedom Celebration Festival brings together musical acts, children’s and youth activities, cultural art, food, crafts, heritage, historical and genealogical vendors, while promoting inclusivity and community.
-The multicultural festival will offer cultural crafts, art in the park, cultural fashions and accessories, food and music including the best in Canadian R&B, Reggae, Soul, Funk, African, Cuban, Jazz Fusion, Soca and Pop.
-The Halton Freedom Celebration Festival will take place in Spencer Smith Park on Aug.
-3, 2024.
+The Halton Freedom Celebration Festival features musical acts, children’s activities, heritage, historical and genealogical vendors while promoting inclusivity and community.
+The festival includes art in the park, cultural cuisine, basketball, and limbo competitions.
+Live music includes the best in Canadian R&B, Reggae, Soul, Funk, African, Cuban, Jazz Fusion, Soca and Pop.
+The Halton Freedom Celebration Festival takes place in Spencer Smith Park on Aug.
+2 and is free to attend.
+This festival was selected for its programs to educate the community about Black history and culture through entertainment and engagement.

 Glossary of terms |